AslanKemaloglu/Banking-System/README.md

 * No database integration
 * CLI-based interaction only

-These limitations are intentional, as the project is meant to demonstrate foundational Python skills.
+These limitations are intentional, as the project focuses on demonstrating **core Python fundamentals** rather than production-level architecture.

 ## License